Mealworm: As food

-Mealworms are edible for humans, and processed into several insect food items available in food retail such as insect burgers.
+Mealworms are edible for humans, and are processed into various food products available in food retail, including insect burgers.
+However, most insect-based foods are limited to snacks and protein bars, which are not intended to replace traditional meat consumption.

 Due to their high protein and fat content, as well as large amounts of fiber, they represent a good food source for humans.
-They are high in oleic acid, which may decrease low-density lipoprotein (LDL) and increase high-density lipoprotein (HDL) levels in the blood.
+They are rich in oleic acid, which may decrease low-density lipoprotein (LDL) and increase high-density lipoprotein (HDL) levels in the blood.

 Mealworms have historically been consumed in many Asian countries, particularly in Southeast Asia.
 There, they are commonly found in food markets and sold as street food alongside other edible insects.
 Baked or fried mealworms have been marketed as a healthy snack food in recent history, though the consumption of mealworms goes back centuries.
+However, recent research has found that cultural attitudes and widespread disgust toward eating insects, particularly in Western countries, make it unlikely that insects will significantly replace meat in human diets.

 In May 2017, mealworms were approved as food in Switzerland.
 In June 2021, dried mealworms were authorized as novel food in the European Union, after the European Food Safety Authority assessed the larvae as safe for human consumption.

 Mealworm larvae contain significant nutrient content.
 Every 100 grams of raw mealworm larvae contains 206 kilocalories and anywhere from 14 to 25 grams of protein.
 Mealworm larvae contain levels of potassium, copper, sodium, selenium, iron and zinc that rival those of beef.
 Mealworms contain essential linoleic acids.
 They have a greater vitamin content by weight compared to beef, B12 not included.

 Mealworms may be easily reared on fresh oats, wheat bran or grain, with sliced potato, carrots, or apple as a moisture source.
 The small amount of space required to raise mealworms has made them relevant for scalable industrialized mass production.
+But mealworm farming presents many challenges, including machinery clogging caused by the extremely fatty Tenebrio molitor larvae, as noted in the industrial-scale operations of Ynsect.